Best Interests of a Child in a Divorce Case

 - Any other factor considered by the court to be relevant to a particular child custody dispute.

-Looking for the best Wayne, Macomb or Oakland County divorce attorney?
+Are you looking for the best Wayne, Macomb, or Oakland County divorce attorney?

-Please feel free to contact our office if you are looking for a good divorce attorney.
+Please contact our office if you are looking for a good divorce attorney.
 Although LEWIS & DICKSTEIN, P.L.L.C. does not handle family law cases, we work with the top divorce, custody, child support, and family law lawyers in Oakland, Macomb, and Wayne counties and in courts throughout Michigan.
 One of our attorneys will be happy to speak with you directly and help you find the right Michigan Family Law Lawyer for you.
 A top family law attorney will be able to discuss the 12-factor test for the best interests of the child test and work with you to develop a winning strategy.